 On the contrary, they were brainwashed into thinking that the very idea of loving oneself is selfish, and also the idea of putting one’s own needs above others.

 They find themselves on the other end of the spectrum, i.e., hate, which results from the accumulation of fears, like the fear of not being good enough, fear of being abandoned, fear of being ridiculed and humiliated for expressing genuine emotions, and so forth.

 We are told stories of how our ancestors worked so hard and sacrificed their whole life for the sake of future generations.
 And that is absolutely correct, but that does not mean that they did not take care of themselves.

-It does not mean that they did not have to work on their wellbeing.
-It’s just that the nature of the challenges during those times were different from what they are now.
+It does not mean that they did not have to work on their well-being.
+It’s just that the nature of the challenges during those times was different from what they are now.
 But the struggle was always there.

 Therefore, self-love and self-care are fundamental, and anyone who fails to understand this concept will struggle with almost all aspects of life like, finances, career, interpersonal relationships, etc.

 A classic example is when you board a flight.
 The very first thing that you are told is that there’s an oxygen mask above your head, and in case of emergency conditions, you should apply the mask to yourself first before helping out others seated beside you – even if it’s your child.